bfitz1/freecodecamp-solutions/scientific-computing-with-python/polygon-area-calculator/README.md

 # Polygon Area Calculator

 A part of freeCodeCamp's *Scientific Computing with Python* course.
+Pretty easy-to-write class and subclass.
+Moving on.